sucese/android-open-framework-analysis/README.md

 |[Gson](https://github.com/google/gson)|A Java serialization/deserialization library to convert Java Objects into JSON and back
 |[Fresco](https://github.com/facebook/fresco)|An Android library for managing images and the memory they use
 |[RxJava与RxAndroid](https://github.com/ReactiveX/RxJava)|A library for composing asynchronous and event-based programs using observable sequences for the Java VM
+|[LruCache](https://developer.android.com/reference/android/util/LruCache.html)|A tiny memory cache implementation which uses a LRU policy.
-|[LruCache与DiskLruCache](https://github.com/JakeWharton/DiskLruCache)|Java implementation of a Disk-based LRU cache which specifically targets Android compatibility
+|[DiskLruCache](https://github.com/JakeWharton/DiskLruCache)|Java implementation of a Disk-based LRU cache which specifically targets Android compatibility
 |[ARouter](https://github.com/alibaba/ARouter)|An android router middleware that help app navigating to activities and custom services.
 |[VirtualAPK](https://github.com/JakeWharton/DiskLruCache)|A powerful and lightweight plugin framework for Android
+|[LeakCanary](https://github.com/square/leakcanary)|A memory leak detection library for Android and Java.
+|[BlockCanary](https://github.com/markzhai/AndroidPerformanceMonitor)|A transparent ui-block detection library for Android. (known as BlockCanary)

 **Android开源框架源码分析**